Accessibility in the workplace: How to become an inclusive employer

 4. Offer accessibility tools

 Accessibility isn’t just about adding wheelchair ramps and Braille on signage.
-It also involves looking at technology and how it can improve an employee’s ability to be a top performer.
+It also looks at technology and how it can help employees perform better.
 Think adjustable desks and monitors, improved lighting, colour-coded keyboards, screen reader software, and sign language apps.

 These include closed captioning, live call transcription, and narrator-to-read text.
 They even provide built-in software tools that allow employees to check that their work and emails are accessible to co-workers.
 Learn more about their work in this video.